Flying With Your Breastfeeding Baby: Secret Tips Most New Moms Miss!

 - Create diaper changing bags: one diaper and several wipes in a Ziploc bag (do a bunch).
 When you need to change the baby just grab a baggy, make the change and use the Ziploc for the dirty diaper.

-- Also considering getting some disposable changing pads and throw them away after each use.
-This helps to protect the baby from the environment.
+- Also consider getting some disposable changing pads and throw them away after each use.
+This helps to protect the baby from the airport and plane environment.